DmytroNorth/Automated_Subtitles_Generation-Regex_Java/README.md

 V 1.0

 Functionality:
-takes transcript.txt and align.csv files from program folder and creates final.txt file
+takes transcript.txt and align.csv files from Subtitles folder and creates final.txt file

 How to run:
 1. Download Subtitles folder from GIT.
 Save on your hard drive (on Desktop)